+++ European Darts Trophy +++ Be there live in Göttingen! Secure your tickets now +++

 ‘Next stop: Lokhalle Göttingen.’
-Where tradition meets world-class talent, the Elten Safety Shoes European Darts Trophy 2026 will once again set up camp.
+Where tradition meets world-class talent, the ELTEN Safety Shoes European Darts Trophy 2026 will once again set up camp.
 The spotlight will not only be on three-time record winner Michael van Gerwen, who has enjoyed many memorable moments in Göttingen.
 This time, the man to beat is someone else: crowd favourite Nathan Aspinall takes to the stage as the reigning champion and will do everything in his power to defend his title in front of the frenetic crowd of the university town.

 General tournament information